 Each child has a key worker within the residence that provides individual guidance and support to the child.
-The inspector observed key workers undertaking work with individual children such as helping children develop their living skills as identified in their care and educational plans.
 There was evidence of a great deal of positive work being carried out with the children, and this was documented in key worker reports.
-However, the quality of these reports varied.
+Since the last inspection there had been a general improvement in the quality of these reports varied.
 Many of them very extremely thorough in detailing the work undertaken with the child, and how this related to the plan, and included some evaluation of the child's progress.
-But some reports were less detailed, and some were not signed and dated by the author.
-Also in some of the reports the language was not specific enough and used terms, for example, like 'poor behaviour' or 'melodramatic' instead of recording the actual behaviours that were observed.
-It is recommended that the head of care provide training and written guidance for staff in relation to case recording.
+Training for staff in recording skills had taken place and written guidance was available for staff.

 There was evidence from the children's files to show that staff attend annual reviews and statutory reviews and produce reports on children's progress.
 The inspector attended an annual review and observed the staff contributing effectively to the meeting.
 The member of staff had prepared a detailed written report and presented this verbally.
 They contributed effectively to the review of the child's plan and in identifying the plan of work with the child in the longer-term.
-The educational psychologist who attended the review informed the inspector that the school was very supportive to the pupil and their parents, and commented positively on the thoroughness of the school's reports and plans for children.